PrefectHQ/prefect/docs/tutorials/flow-configuration.md

 ```
 </div>

-Once we dive deeper into state transitions and orchestration policies, we'll find that this task run actually went through the following state transitions: `Pending` -> `Running` -> `Awaiting Retry` ->
+Once we dive deeper into state transitions and orchestration policies, we will see that this task run actually went through the following state transitions: `Pending` -> `Running` -> `Awaiting Retry` -> `Retrying` some number of times.
+Metadata such as this allows for a full reconstruction of what happened with your flows and tasks on each run.

 ### Caching